xoopscube/xupdate-store/index.md

+---
+layout: default
+title: Home
+nav_order: 1
+description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+permalink: /
+---

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/2.0.0/active.svg)](https://www.repostatus.org/#active)

 ## /////////////////////// — XCL : : Web Application Platform